jamestejada/weekend/README.md

 1. Choose files to download from each show remote show directory
 1. Download the chosen files
 1. Normalize (processing) and rename for Dropbox
-1. Convert (processing) and rename for remote continuity
+1. Convert (processing) and rename for remote host promos

 ### Execution Flags
 Here is a list of possible flags for the program:
 - Dry Run [`mock`, `dry`] - performs a dry run of the program with no downloading or processing

-- Copy [`copy`] - copy files to remote continuity and dropbox folders
+- Copy [`copy`] - copy files to remote host promo and dropbox folders

 - Satellite [`sat`, `satellite`, `xds`] - run satellite promo processing and file deletion